Share Your Story.

 How long will it take to hear back about the application?
 Applications for Taste Marketplace merchants will be reviewed on a rolling basis.
 Merchants will be notified within two weeks if they are accepted to this year’s Slow Food Nations.
 If so, they will be sent a series of follow-up steps to begin the registration process.

-Can vendors leave their booth displays up overnight?
+Can merchants leave their booth displays up overnight?
 Yes, there will be security in the area to allow merchants to leave displays overnight.

 What times will the merchant booths be open/when can merchants begin their set up process?